-Easy gluten free chocolate sheet cake that is rich, fudgy, and perfectly chocolatey!
+This easy gluten free chocolate cake is rich, moist, and perfectly chocolatey!
+A no fail recipe that bakes up beautifully every time.
 Make it dairy free with one simple swap.
-Perfect for parties.
+Perfect for all your holidays and special occasions!

 Free from: wheat/gluten, peanuts, tree nuts, coconut, dairy (optional), casein (optional), soy, corn, sesame, lupin, sulfites, fish, shellfish, crustaceans, mollusks, mustard, flax, chia